AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md

 When a certificate expires any domains that are in use with the expired certificate will no longer work.
 Updating your certificates through the following steps ensures that your domain continues to work as desired.

+1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.
+1. Navigate to **Environments** screen from the **Overview** page.
-1. Navigate to the SSL Certificates screen from the **Environments** page.
+1. Navigate to the **SSL Certificates** screen from the **Environments** screen.
 1. You will see a table with a row for each SSL certificate that has been successfully installed in your program.
-1. The menu options for each row may be accessed by selecting the three buttons at the far right end of the row of interest.
+Click on the ellipsis button at the far right in the row of the certificate you wish to update and select **View &amp; Update**.
-1. Select **View & Update**.
-The certificate details can be viewed from here.
+1. The certificate details are displayed and can be updated.

 >[!NOTE]
 >